-In addition to the description in the section Asynchronous Enable/Standby (page 28), the following requirements also apply when the synchronous interface is active.
+In addition to the description found in Asynchronous Enable/Standby (page 32), the following requirements also apply when the synchronous interface is active.

 Before enabling a target, CLK must be running and ALE and CLE must be LOW.
 When CE# is driven LOW, all of the signals for the selected target are enabled.
-The target is not enabled until tCS completes; the target's bus is then idle.
+The target is not enabled until ^tCS completes; the target's bus is then idle.